apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 ## High availability of Syncer

 The high availability of Syncer relies on MySQL.
-If MySQL is used as the backend storage, the syncer can discover other Syncers.
+If MySQL is used as the backend storage, the Syncer can discover other Syncers.
 If one Syncer crashes, the others will take over its tasks.

 ## Privilege requirements